dragos-tudor/frontend-rendering/README.md

 ### [Rendering effects](./rendering-effects/)
 - implement `getEffects`,`useEffect`, `setInitialEffect` functions.
 - `useEffect` func:
-  - run effect func immediately!
-  - use async funcs for side-effects.
-  - use sync funcs for (limited) layout effect.
+  - use effect funcs for layout effects.
-  - async (side-effects) funcs run after all tree elemens are rendered.
+  - use async effect funcs for side-effects.
 - `setInitialEffect` is used to cover subscribing flows.
-  - initial func will run at next render before effect func.
+  - initial effect func will run before effect func.

 ### [Rendering states](./rendering-states/)